cdb84/project-name/README.md

 now).
 ## TODO

+- [ ] Implement POSTing for inline files
 - [ ] Implement HTTPS in practice (it is there in theory currently)
 - [ ] Allow the uploading of files to the webserver
 - [ ] Allow more than just 'text/html' mimetypes
 - [ ] Do multithreading so that the entire server doesn't get held up if there's one long request
 - [ ] Migrate the entire webserver over to C